mosip/documentation/docs/inji-wallet/inji-mobile/functional-overview/end-user-guide.md

 <div align="center"><figure><img src="../../../.gitbook/assets/iw-android-detailed-view-of-insurance-vc-step-1.png" alt="" width="31%"><figcaption></figcaption></figure> <figure><img src="../../../.gitbook/assets/iw-android-detailed-view-of-insurance-vc-step-2.png" alt="" width="31%"><figcaption></figcaption></figure> <figure><img src="../../../.gitbook/assets/iw-android-detailed-view-of-insurance-vc-step-3.png" alt="" width="31%"><figcaption></figcaption></figure></div>

+### Download Credential by Scanning a QR Code (Credential Offer with Pre-Auth Code)

+> **Note:** Screenshots will be added soon to enhance the user experience and better explain the steps shown below.

+This flow allows you to download credentials simply by scanning a QR code, **without login** or **manual input of ID/Identifier or other data**.

+#### 1. Pre-Authorized Credential Offer (**Without Transaction Code**)

+Used in public campaigns or mass rollouts (e.g., vaccine certificates, land cards).

+1. On the issuer’s website, or from a flyer/poster, scan the QR code using the **Scan & Download** option available in Inji Wallet.
+2. Click on the **"+" (Add Credential)** icon.
+3. Select the first option: **Scan & Download**.
+4. Scan the QR code from the issuer's website or printed material.
+5. If this is your first time interacting with the issuer, a **trust screen** will appear asking you to trust the issuer.
+6. You can **proceed to trust** and add the issuer to your trusted list or **decline** as per your preference.
+This prompt appears only **once per issuer**.
+   - If you **Decline**, the download **will not proceed** further.
+   - If you **Allow**, the download **will proceed** further.
+8. The wallet recognizes the embedded **credential offer**.
+9. Without needing to log in or enter any data, your credential starts downloading.
+10. You’ll see a **success message** and the VC will appear in your wallet.

+#### b.
+Pre-Authorized Credential Offer (**With Transaction Code**)

+Used for personalized and secure issuance (e.g., mDL, insurance).

+1. On the issuer’s website, or from a flyer/poster, scan the QR code using the **Scan & Download** option available in Inji Wallet.
+2. Click on the **"+" (Add Credential)** icon.
+3. Select the first option: **Scan & Download**.
+4. Scan the QR code from the issuer's website or printed material.
+5. If this is your first time interacting with the issuer, a **trust screen** will appear asking you to trust the issuer.
+6. You can **proceed to trust** and add the issuer to your trusted list or **decline** as per your preference.
+This prompt appears only **once per issuer**.
+   - If you **Decline**, the download **will not proceed** further.
+   - If you **Allow**, the download **will proceed** further.
+6. You will be prompted to **enter a Transaction Code / OTP** provided by the issuer via SMS or Email.
+4. After entering the code, the wallet retrieves the credential securely.
+6. The wallet recognizes the embedded **credential offer**.
+7. Without needing to log in or enter any data, your credential starts downloading.
+8. You’ll see a **success message** and the VC will appear in your wallet.

 ### Viewing the history of the downloaded VC

 After completing several scenarios, we can find it by selecting the third icon in the bottom right corner when we navigate to the history page.
 This page will display a comprehensive list of all the events.